Excellent

 Note: Appointments are generally available within 24 hours.
 Prescriptions, particularly for controlled substances, may require an in-person evaluation depending on the state of residence and current federal regulations.

-If you have or think you might have ADHD, get online ADHD treatment from a provider on Klarity today.
+If you have or think you might have ADHD, get online ADHD treatment from a provider on Klarity Health today.

 Vyvanse vs Adderall: what they are and how they work for ADHD